Skip to main content

 Download the Cooperative Purchasing Agreement Form

-Under RCW 39.34.030, local government agencies can utilize contracts from other jurisdictions through a process called "piggybacking."
-This process allows municipal governments to leverage contracts awarded by "host" agencies, thereby saving time and potentially securing better prices and terms than they might achieve independently.
+Under RCW 39.34.030, local government agencies can use contracts from other jurisdictions through a process called "piggybacking."
+This lets municipal governments use contracts awarded by "host" agencies, saving time and possibly getting better prices and terms than they would on their own.

-To piggyback on a contract awarded by King County, please review the list of jurisdictions with approved Cooperative Purchasing Agreements provided below.
-These jurisdictions have already received authorization to utilize contracts established by King County.
+To piggyback on a contract awarded by King County, check the list of approved Cooperative Purchasing Agreements provided below.
+These are the jurisdictions that are already authorization to use King County contracts.

-If your entity does not currently have a Cooperative Purchasing Agreement Form, you can download one and have it signed by the appropriate authority.
-Once the form is signed, please email it to procurement.web@kingcounty.gov.
-King County will respond promptly after the Chief Procurement Officer signs the form and it is uploaded to the designated list.
+If your agency or jurisdiction doesn't have a Cooperative Purchasing Agreement Form, you can download one and have it signed by the appropriate authority.
+Once it's signed, email it to procurement.web@kingcounty.gov.
+King County will respond promptly after the Chief Procurement Officer signs the form and uploads to the designated list.

-To locate the specific contract you wish to piggyback on, refer to the Awarded Contracts Log, where King County publishes goods and services contracts resulting from the Invitation to Bid process.
-If your jurisdiction requires additional documents related to the contract, please send a request outlining your needs to procurement.web@kingcounty.gov.
+To find the contract you want to piggyback on, look at the Awarded Contracts Log.
+This is where King County publishes goods and services contracts from the Invitation to Bid process.
+If your jurisdiction needs more documents related to the contract, send a request describing your needs to procurement.web@kingcounty.gov.

-It's important to note that your jurisdiction is responsible for initiating work or placing orders with the contractor; King County is not directly involved in this process.
-Additionally, the criteria for piggybacking are determined by your own municipal code and RCW, rather than by King County procedures.
-For more detailed information on this subject, please consult the MRSC website.
+It's important to know that your jurisdiction is responsible for initiating work or placing orders with the contractor.
+King County is not directly involved in this process.
+Additionally, the criteria for piggybacking are determined by your own municipal code and RCW, not King County procedures.
+For more details, visit the MRSC website.

 expand_less